-According to Bell (1953), the Islamic prayer (salat), which originated in Mecca, was likely influenced by Christian worship practices, considering the Syriac origin of the word "salat."
-The Meccan surahs mention two daily prayers, morning and evening, in addition to a night prayer, but the middle prayer was added in Medina.
-The word "salat," meaning prayer, is derived from an Aramaic source.
+According to Bell, the Islamic prayer (salat), which originated in Mecca, was likely influenced by Christian worship practices, considering the Syriac origin of the word "salat."
+According to Bell, the Meccan surahs mention two daily prayers, morning and evening, in addition to a night prayer, but the middle prayer was added in Medina (Bell, 1953, pp. 165-166).
+The word "salat," meaning prayer, is, according to Jeffery, derived from an Aramaic source.
 While Noldeke suggests it might have a Jewish Aramaic root, it is more likely to have originated from a Syriac source.
 The common phrase "aqama al-salat" (establish prayer) is also, according to Wensinck, a clear Syriac phrase.
-The commentaries of Zamakhshari and Baydawi on verse 40 of Surah 22 of the Quran acknowledge the Hebrew and foreign origin of this word (Jeffery, 2004).
+(Jeffery, ibid., p.
+287).
+According to Jeffery, the commentaries of Zamakhshari and Baydawi on verse 40 of Surah 22 of the Quran acknowledge the Hebrew and foreign nature of this word.

-3-7.
-The Monotheism of Pre-Islamic Arabs
+Y-Y The Monotheism of Pre-Islamic Arabs:

-Yusuf Durra Haddad (n.d.), citing Quranic verses, introduces the Prophet as a propagator of the teachings of the People of the Book to the Arab people.
+Yusuf Durra Haddad, citing Quranic verses, introduces the Prophet as a propagator of the teachings of the People of the Book to the Arab people.
 In his view, the people of the Arabian Peninsula accepted monotheism even before the Prophet.
-He supports this claim with verse 23 of An'am, verse 87 of Zukhruf, verse 38 of Zumar, verse 53 of Qasas, and verse 61 of Ankabut, as well as the explicit statement in verse 106 of Yusuf and its interpretation in the commentaries of Baydawi and Jalalayn.
+He supports this claim with verses 23 of An'am, 87 of Zukhruf, 38 of Zumar, 53 of Qasas, and 61 of Ankabut, as well as the explicit statement in verse 106 of Yusuf and its interpretation in the commentaries of Baydawi and Jalalayn.
 He argues that the non-monotheism of the Arabs of Mecca and Hijaz was such that they knew God but associated others (idols) with Him in worship.
-It was the People of the Book who spread monotheism in Mecca, and pure monotheism existed among the Arabs of Mecca before the Prophetic mission, with verse 53 of Qasas serving as evidence.
+According to him, it was the People of the Book who spread monotheism in Mecca, and pure monotheism existed among the Arabs of Mecca before the Prophetic mission, with verse 53 of Qasas serving as evidence.
 Furthermore, the Arabs themselves admitted that they were not polytheists and were horrified by the Prophet's accusation of polytheism!
-(Durra Haddad, Yusuf, n.d.).
+(Durra Haddad, Yusuf, n.d., pp. 24, 25, 78).

-According to Durra Haddad, Christian monotheism was also disseminated in Hijaz by a number of disciples, and Muhammad (PBUH) was sent at a time when the monotheism of the "Book" had spread from the north to the south of Hijaz.
-It was this monotheism of the "Book" that eradicated idolatry in Hijaz and the worship of idols, and ultimately led to the spread of the monotheism of the Book around the Kaaba.
-Furthermore, some of the nobles of Quraysh, such as Uthman ibn Huwayrith and Waraqa ibn Nawfal, who were close to Khadija (SA), were also active in spreading the teachings of the Gospel and the monotheism of the Book.
-This is despite the fact that some Muslim scholars and certain Orientalists, such as Blachère (1995), have denied the presence of the People of the Book in Mecca and their religious dominance.
+According to Durra Haddad, Christian monotheism was also spread in Hijaz by a number of disciples, and Muhammad [PBUH] was sent at a time when the monotheism of the "Book" had spread from the north to the south of Hijaz.
+It was this monotheism of the "Book" that eradicated idolatry in Hijaz and the worship of idols, and ultimately led to the spread of the monotheism of the Book around the Kaaba!
+Furthermore, some of the nobles of Quraysh, such as Uthman ibn Huwayrith and Waraqa ibn Nawfal, who were close to Khadija [SA], were also active in spreading the teachings of the Gospel and the monotheism of the Book.
+This is despite the fact that some Muslim scholars and some Orientalists, such as Blachère, have denied the presence of the People of the Book in Mecca and their religious dominance. (ibid, p.
+77).

-3-8.
-The Prophet's Intervention and Actions in the Quranic Text
+Y-A The Prophet's Intervention and Actions in the Quranic Text